Darren-B312/Graph-Theory-Project/overview.md

 ## References <a name="references"/>
-In this section I will list and describe the resources that were referenced throughout this document.
-I will also point to and explain several other resources I used to achieve the learning outcomes of this module.

 The following are resources I specifically referenced in this document:

  - [1] - [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression)  - I am aware that wikipedia is not considered to be the most reliable academic resource, that said, for well understood topics, it often has succinct and eloquent ways to phrase or outline a concept.
  - [2] - [Separation of Concerns](https://medium.com/machine-words/separation-of-concerns-1d735b703a60) - This is a great piece that describes the usefulness of this design pattern in developing code that is modular, reusable and also easier to understand.
  - [3] - [Vertex (graph theory)](https://en.wikipedia.org/wiki/Vertex_%28graph_theory%29) - Like the previous wikipedia link, I used this to find concise phrases to describe states in graph theory, not as a foundation for my research.
- - [4] - [# The Shunting Yard Algorithm](https://unnikked.ga/the-shunting-yard-algorithm-36191ea795d9) - This article breaks down the algorithm into a detailed step by step and includes useful diagrams for visual ease.
+ - [4] - [The Shunting Yard Algorithm](https://unnikked.ga/the-shunting-yard-algorithm-36191ea795d9) - This article breaks down the algorithm into a detailed step by step and includes useful diagrams for visual ease.
 It also details an implementation of the algorithm in Java.

 These are the references I found useful in achieving the learning outcomes of this module: